Chef de Cuisine

 Alex was first introduced to the culinary world at age 14 while working as a dishwasher and making appetizers at Yama Zakura in Northborough, MA.
 He briefly attended flight school to become a pilot, but quickly discovered his true passion was creating food.
 Having a knack for Asian cuisine, he moved on to be a line cook at Blue Ginger in Wellesley, MA.
 Although Alex did not attend culinary school, he learned the fundamental skills and science of cooking at Blue Ginger where he worked alongside Dee Steffen Chinn, now Tiger Mama’s Pastry Chef.
 She was a great inspiration and role model for him and he was thrilled to reconnect with her at Tiger Mama just a few years later.

 In 2017, Alex joined the opening staff at Eventide in Fenway as well as the Tiger Mama team.
 As a line cook, he worked the afternoon shift then switched over to Tiger Mama to work the wok station at night, just in time for the dinner crowd.
-Now exclusively at Tiger Mama, Alex has gone from lead line cook to Executive Sous Chef in just under two years.
+Now exclusively at Tiger Mama, Alex has gone from lead line cook to Executive Sous Chef to Chef de Cuisine in just under two years.
 Alex is a valuable force in the kitchen and strives to master the latest techniques in Thai cooking while incorporating skills from French, Italian and Japanese cuisine.
 His favorite dishes from the menu include Pad Gra Pow, Lamb Roti and the Hamachi Crudo, and he relishes in cooking with fresh alliums.